Contact

 The name “Pend Oreille” derives from the French name for a local tribe of Indians that wore pendant ornaments in their earlobes.

-Flow Update
+Spillway Gate Restriction and Flow Update

 Current conditions:

-Lake Pend Oreille elevation at Hope: 2051.53 feet
+Lake Pend Oreille Elevation at Hope: 2054.03 feet

-Albeni Falls Dam outflow: 22,000 cubic feet per second (cfs)
+Albeni Falls Dam Outflow: 22,000 cubic feet per second (cfs)

-Changes and highlights:
+Changes and Highlights:

 More Information